loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### What is conscious listening?

-### What programming languages are you interested in learning?
-Why?

 ### What is something kind that someone has done for you?

 ### If you were describing programming to someone who knows nothing about it, what would you say?

 ### Which parts of this course made you feel doubtful of your own innate ability?

-### What is a fixed mindset?

 ### What is something kind you have done for someone else?

-### Have you done mindfulness or attention training before?

-### Have you developed a habit of persevering?